 Handy Card for Waiters and Kitchen Staff

 To help make it a bit easier to communicate to your waiter and the restaurant kitchen staff about your dietary restrictions you can download and print out this card – using both or just the AVOID side of the card.
-We suggest either making a few you can give out as you dine out – or one you laminate and keep in your wallet or purse and hand to the waiter as they ensure your meal is safe to eat.
+We suggest either making a few you can give out as you dine out – or one you laminate and keep in your wallet or purse and hand to the waiter as they ensure your meal is appropriate for the low FODMAP diet.
 These cards are 3″ x 4″.
 The size of a standard index card.
 We suggest printing to card stock.

 Just click on the image to download the PDF to your computer for printing.

 Low FODMAP E-Books –